Poore Family Historic Homestead and Museum

-The Poore Farm Historic Homestead and Museum in Stewartstown features diaries, journals, magazines, newspapers, and other documents from pre-Civil War times, as well as historical records about the Poores, who lived on the 100-acre property from the 1830s to the 1980s.
+The Poore Farm Historic Homestead and Museum in Stewartstown, New Hampshire, features diaries, journals, magazines, newspapers, and other documents from pre-Civil War times, as well as historical records about the Poores, who lived on the 100-acre property from the 1830s to the 1980s.
 Stewartstown has a population of approximately 900 residents.

 According to the Poore Farm Museum’s website “Due to the insight and generosity of one man, J. C. Kenneth Poore, The Poore Family Foundation for North Country Conservancy was founded in 1979.
 Kenneth was the last Poore descendant and the first Chairman of the Board for The Foundation.
 Kenneth bequeathed his family’s 100-acre settlement, land, buildings and contents, to The Foundation he created, to serve as a historical and educational site, to a way of life that existed prior-to rural electrification.”

 Yankee Magazine published an informative article and photos about it in March, 2013.
 It explains the history of the house from its early years to later additions and refurbishments, as well as the reaction of tourists surprised by the quality of their find.